jsr6720/jsr6720.github.io/_posts/2021-02-19-just-one-thing.md

 ## My Review 5/5

 Great volume that's worth a read and re-read.
-Focus in on the things to approach happiness by Letting Go and appreciating all the wonderful things in life.<br/><br/>While our neurons and evolution have wired us to see the negative in life.
+Focus in on the things to approach happiness by Letting Go and appreciating all the wonderful things in life.

+While our neurons and evolution have wired us to see the negative in life.
 This makes for poor mental health.
 Focus on the positives and reduce stress.

 ### Date Read
 2021/02/19